Yarrow Stadium: IRB Rugby World Cup 2011

-Stadium Taranaki, as Yarrow Stadium was temporarily renamed for the World Cup, hosted three matches during the pool play stage of the 2011 Rugby World Cup:
+Stadium Taranaki, as Stadium Taranaki was temporarily renamed for the World Cup, hosted three matches during the pool play stage of the 2011 Rugby World Cup:

 Cricket

-While Pukekura Park is the traditional cricket venue in New Plymouth, Yarrow Stadium held matches over the years.
+While Pukekura Park is the traditional cricket venue in New Plymouth, Stadium Taranaki held matches over the years.
 It hosted two first-class one-day matches before its major development, completed in 2002 when Central Districts hosted Wellington in 1998 then Otago a year later.
 Central Districts returned in the summer of 2003 to play Wellington before a one-day match against Sri Lanka in 2004, despite the smaller boundaries.
 All four matches were under lights.
 In 2015, the stadium was used to host the final and semi-finals of the Georgie Pie Super Smash matches along with Pukekura Park.
 There were a handful of matches scheduled at the stadium for the 2016/17 season.

 Rugby League

-For a single match, Yarrow Stadium acted as the home ground for the New Zealand Warriors as they played against the Canberra Raiders in the National Rugby League competition on 21 May 2016.
-Captained by Ryan Hoffman, the Warriors trailed the Raiders 20-0 at halftime eventually losing to the away team 38-12.
+For a single match, Stadium Taranaki acted as the home ground for the New Zealand Warriors as they played against the Canberra Raiders in the National Rugby League competition on 21 May 2016.
+Captained by Ryan Hoffman, the Warriors trailed the Raiders 20–0 at halftime eventually losing to the away team 38–12.
 More than 12,000 people turned up to watch the game and also hometown hero, Hāwera's own Issac Luke.
 The Warriors scored two tries to the Raider's six.

 Football

 Referred to as Stadium Taranaki for the 2015 FIFA U-20 World Cup, the venue played host to Group E and the Brazil v Uruguay match in the Round of 16 knockout round.

-The Wellington Phoenix played against the Western Sydney Wanderers at Yarrow Stadium on Saturday 4 February 2017.
-With just 40 percent of the possession the Wanderers beat a 10-man Phoenix team 3-1 in their round 18 A-League match in New Plymouth.
+The Wellington Phoenix played against the Western Sydney Wanderers at Stadium Taranaki on Saturday 4 February 2017.
+With just 40 percent of the possession the Wanderers beat a 10-man Phoenix team 3–1 in their round 18 A-League match in New Plymouth.
 Goal scorers for the Wanderers were Brendon Santalab (2) and Nicolás Martínez, and Shane Smeltz for the Phoenix.